getsentry/responses/README.rst

-When adding responses for endpoints that are sent request data you can add matchers to ensure your code is sending the right parameters and provide different responses based on the request body contents.
-Responses provides matchers for JSON and URL-encoded request bodies.
+When adding responses for endpoints that are sent request data you can add matchers to ensure your code is sending the right parameters and provide different responses based on the request body contents. ``responses`` provides matchers for JSON and URL-encoded request bodies.

 URL-encoded data